Etimo/diamonds2/backend/README.md

 1. Forcefully reset the whole database with the new schema: `npx prisma db push`
 2. Create a new migration for the changes in the schema: `npx prisma migrate dev --name <name of migration>`
+3. Update our `types` with changed fields and models.

 Option 1 can be used locally when iterating and trying out new changes.
 When you are happy with the final changes in the schema you must create a migration using option 2.
 The new migration(s) must then be added to git.